Can I Smoke or Drink After A Tooth Extraction?

 Let’s take a look at the effects smoking has on wounds:

-- Sucking action – the sucking action of smoking can cause the blood clot to become dislodged.
-As the blood clot is essential in helping the site to heal, this can lead to a dry socket or infection.
+- Sucking action – Whether you’re a cigarette or a cannabis smoker, the blood clot working to heal your wound could become dislodged.
+This is rather common for many however.
+As the blood clot is essential in helping the site to heal, this can lead to a dry socket or an infection.

-- Smoke – the smoke will slow down the healing process and puts you at risk of dry socket.
-A dry socket can develop as the pooled blood dries up quicker than it should.
-You may also suffer from inflammation or start bleeding, pushing the healing process back to stage 1.
+- Smoke – Both cigarettes and cannabis smoking carry materials, whether natural or manmade, that diminishes the cavity’s ability to heal faster.
+In one case, the smoke will slow down the healing process.
+Additionally, a dry socket can also develop as the pooled blood dries up quicker than it should.
+This could lead to more personal suffering from inflammation, you could start bleeding and this could push the healing process back to stage 1.

-- The decrease in Oxygen – the decrease in oxygen and nutrients can prevent the blood clot from forming.
+- The decrease in Oxygen – A well balanced dose of oxygen is always needed for the body to heal properly.
+The decrease in oxygen and nutrients can prevent the blood clot from forming.
+In many different health sectors, high levels of oxygen is essential for the body during its regenerative process.

 RELATED ARTICLE: The History of Aesthetic Dentistry